 Category D. Items in this category shall be repaired within one hundred and twenty (120) consecutive calendar days (2880 hours), excluding the day the malfunction was recorded in the aircraft maintenance log and/or record.

 The MEL categories for the applicable CNS systems identified in this report are listed in Table 3-4.
 Note that there are inter-relationships between equipment availabilities in order to be able to dispatch.
 For instance, dispatch is allowed when no GNSS systems are available if one DME is operative.
 This is an important consideration when considering integration of various radios on shared resources.

+Note that MEL requirements may differ amongst regulators.
+Table 3-4 is representative of known, most stringent, MEL requirements at the time of publication.

 Table 3-4 – CNS Minimum Equipment List (MEL)